ProjectPythia/pythia-foundations/foundations/why-python.md

 ## Object Oriented languages

 Objects are custom datatypes.
 For every custom datatype, you usually have a set of operations you might want to conduct.
-For example, if you have an object that is a list of numbers, and you might want to apply a mathematical operation, such as sum, onto this list object in bulk.
+For example, if you have an object that is a list of numbers, you might want to apply a mathematical operation, such as sum, onto this list object in bulk.
 Not every function can be applied to every datatype; it wouldn't make sense to apply a logarithm to a string of letters or to capitalize a list of numbers.
 Data and the operations applied to them are grouped together into one object.

 ## Open source